guillaumecherel/i3-modal/README.md

 This aim of this configuration file is to avoid the use of the modifier key which requires curling fingers in complicated positions.
 There are two modes: the *default* mode to interact with i3wm and an *insert* mode to interact with the focused application.

-Modes also reduce collision of keybindings between applications: the modifier key is only used to go back to default mode from insert mode with `$mod+space`.
-This means that you can safely use it as a keybinding in any other application.

 i3wm starts in *default* mode where the keybindings are like the usual i3 keybindings without the modifier key.
 For example, to open a terminal, rather than typing `$mod+Enter`, just type `Enter`.

 In this mode, you cannot interact with your applications.
 When the terminal is open, typing will trigger i3wm keybindings rather than input characters in the terminal.
 To interact with the applications, you need to switch to *insert* mode by typing `Space`.
 To switch back to *normal* mode, press `Hyper_L` ("Windows" key).